chevere/docs/library/parameter.md

 Namespace `Chevere\Parameter`

-The Parameter component is in charge of providing typed variable parameter support.
-Its purpose is to provide an abstraction layer around parameter-argument.
+The Parameter component is in charge of providing an user-land typed layer abstraction around parameter-argument.
+Intended to be used in I/O validation systems, this component provide dynamic parameter-argument type matching relying on the [Type](type.md) component.

-This component provide dynamic parameter-argument type matching relying on the [Type](type.md) component.
-It enables to validate any type of arguments under any kind of data-structure.
+To summarize, Parameter enables to validate any type of arguments for any kind of data-structure.

 ## Array Parameter